This can be a helping hand ... or a helping foot!

 score of 80 or more is a PASS, which is required for us to refer paying clients to you

-(and for registration as a Systemic Coach, if you wish).
+(and for registration as a Systemic Coach).
 Let's start.

-- You ask a client what he or she wants.
+- You ask a client what he or she hopes for.
 How might you respond to:

 - I don't know